Perpetuus85/gekko-neural-network-strategy/README.md

 The profit will change for every run, as there are neurons and layers in the neural network and predictions will change.

-I have been backtesting this from 2018-01-01 to current date (as of today 2018-12-05) over the course of development.
-It seems to get a profit between 40-80% with a market change of -71%.
-(NOV/DEC have not been kind).
+I have been backtesting this from 2018-01-01 to 2019-01-01 over the course of development.
+It seems to get a profit between 30-40% with a market change of -73.37%..

 I have not tried this live yet.
 Once I get more comfortable with the strategy and backtesting, I will try out live soon.